jacobyan0/jacobyan0.github.io/README.md

 ### Acknowledgment:
-The website is built on the "constrast" theme forked from https://github.com/niklasbuschmann/contrast
+The website is built on the "contrast" theme forked from https://github.com/niklasbuschmann/contrast